In most cases, a Wavefront proxy must be running in your installation before metrics begin streaming to Wavefront from a host or application.

 <wavefront_proxy_address>

-is the address of your Wavefront proxy. - In the Wavefront UI, select Browse > Metrics.
+is the address of your Wavefront proxy. - Log in to service instance and select Browse > Metrics.

 - In the Metrics field, type